onionshare/onionshare/README.md

 ## Using OnionShare in Tails

 You need to run OnionShare as root in Tails, so make sure you set an administrator password when you boot Tails.
-Follow the same instructions as above, except run `onionshare-tails` instead of `onionshare.py`, and run it with sudo like this:
+Follow the same instructions as above, except run `onionshare-tails` instead of `onionshare`, and run it with sudo like this:

     amnesia@amnesia:~/Persistent/code/onionshare$ sudo ./onionshare-tails ~/Persistent/file_to_send.pgp
     [sudo] password for amnesia: